mafudge/ist769f21final/README.md

 - Course and program data can be found in the MongoDb database `ischool` under the `courses` and `programs` collections respectively.
 - The Student enrollment data can be found in the Cassandra database named `ischool` under the `enrollments` table.

+## Tips

-I suggest getting familiar with the data prior to attempting to solve the problems.
+- I suggest getting familiar with the data prior to attempting to solve the problems.
 Do this by querying the data in Spark or Drill to get a sense of the layout and properties of the data.
 This is considered part of the exam and necessary to complete the challenges.
+- If you use Spark or Drill you will need to configure the required jars or storage plugins.
+I recommend figuring this out first, following the labs.
+You will need MongoDb, Cassandra, Neo4j, and Elasticsearch.

 ## Requirements